Bunraku (film): Casting

 Hartnett confirmed his involvement as the lead character The Drifter in an interview at the 2008 Sundance Film Festival while promoting his film August.
 Hartnett stated "I'm going to Romania to shoot this film called Bunraku...All the cast isn't set yet, but it's going to be a lot of really interesting actors, in this weird kind of papier-mâché world...I've been trying to do as much artistic fare as I can and things that are compelling to watch as well...It's a story of revenge...My character is called 'The Drifter', and he comes into this world that doesn't look like anything like you've ever seen before...[The script] has a lot of fight sequences in it, but it's more about these crazy characters...Like my character, he's a gypsy and he's coming into town and he's got something to prove and no one really knows what he's about."

 In April 2008, Moore was confirmed to be joining the cast as the courtesan Alexandra.
 Interviewed at the 2009 Middle East International Film Festival, Moore described Bunraku as a "big action adventure".
 "It has tremendous special effects," she enthused.
 In May 2008, Harrelson and Perlman were announced to be joining the cast.
-Harrelson is set to play The Bartender, one of the protagonists while Perlman was signed to the role of Nicola the Woodcutter, powerful warrior and crime boss, who is the central focus of vengeance for the film's protagonists.
+Harrelson was set to play The Bartender, one of the protagonists, while Perlman was signed to the role of Nicola the Woodcutter, powerful warrior and crime boss, who is the central focus of vengeance for the film's protagonists.
 Bunraku marks the first time that Moore and Harrelson have worked together since the 1993 film Indecent Proposal.
 When asked in a 2010 interview how he had managed to sign two international stars like Harrelson and Moore onto an experimental film, Moshe explained "They really liked [Moshe's film] Holly and responded immediately to the Bunraku script."